digital-craftsman-de/date-time-precision/README.md

 Basically, every time you're not talking about a specific moment, the `DateTime` classes contain not just more informationen then needed, but even misleading information.

-This bundle / package tries to solve this issue by introducing value objects for the more precise sub sets like `Time`, `Date`, `Month` and `Year`.
+This bundle / package tries to solve this issue by introducing a wrapper value object `Moment` for a moment in time and value objects for the more precise sub sets like `Time`, `Date`, `Month` and `Year`.
 It's only a thin wrapper over `DateTime` and uses it internally for all modifications and comparisons.
 This way you don't have to make sure that your `DateTime` is

 - at a specific date to compare times.
 - at midnight to compare dates.